BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_15.md

 With the Silver Ring in hand, we can catch Corey's **Skuntank** here!
 Behind it, pick up the *Silver Card*.

 Make your way to Citrine Mountain 2F by climbing the ladder in the top left corner, and climb the waterfall.
 Pick up the *Prism Scale* and hidden *Common Candy*.
 Climb the waterfall at the top to reach 3F.
 Here, you'll find 3 *Exp.
-Candy XL*, *Amplified Rock*, *Grass Memory*, *TM74 Gyro Ball*, hidden *Super Repel*, *Great Ball*, *Guard Spec.* and *Shoal Salt*.
+Candy XL*, *Amplifield Rock*, *Grass Memory*, *TM74 Gyro Ball*, hidden *Super Repel*, *Great Ball*, *Guard Spec.* and *Shoal Salt*.
 Oh, and you can get Corey's **Mareanie** here!

 That wraps up our massive collection effort in the mountain complex.
 Return to Celestinine Cascade and head down the waterfall when you're ready.